taragurung/tara.com.np/src/content/blog/running-multiple-jdk-version-same-server.md

 ## How to Install and Configure Multiple Oracle JDK Versions
 If you need to install another version of Oracle JDK without removing the existing one, follow these steps:

-Download the desired JDK version (repeat Step 1 above with the link for the new version).
+- Download the desired JDK version (repeat Step 1 above with the link for the new version).
-Install the new JDK (repeat Step 2 above).
+- Install the new JDK (repeat Step 2 above).
-Update the environment variables (repeat Step 3, replacing JAVA_HOME with the path to the new JDK version).
+- Update the environment variables (repeat Step 3, replacing JAVA_HOME with the path to the new JDK version).
-Apply the changes (repeat Step 4).
+- Apply the changes (repeat Step 4).
-You can repeat these steps to install and configure as many JDK versions as you need.
+**You can repeat these steps to install and configure as many JDK versions as you need.**

-How to Switch Between JDK Versions
+### How to Switch Between JDK Versions, final steps
 Once multiple JDK versions are installed, you can switch between them using the update-alternatives command.
 Here’s how:

 ```